FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Methodology

-MSTFF is designed to extract multiscale time-frequency fusion features and suppress irrelevant information.
-It comprises a multiscale convolutional attention layer (MSCAL) and a time-frequency fusion network (TFFN).
-As shown in Fig. \ref{fig.1}, a MSTFF consists of a multiscale convolution attention layer (MSCAL) and a time-frequency fusion network (TFFN) with two batch-norm layers.
+In this model, a Multiscale Time–Frequency Fusion (MSTFF) operator is designed to capture local impulsive behaviors alongside global spectral structures without the quadratic computational cost of the conventional MHSA mechanism.
+As illustrated in Fig. \ref{fig.network}, the MSTFF includes a multiscale convolution attention layer (MSCAL) and a time–frequency fusion network (TFFN) with two Batch Normalization layers.